April 15, 2020

 And, just along the margin of the wood,

 Sits idle, swings and jungle gym both wrapped

-In orange police tape, which snaps back and forth,
+In orange police tape, snapping back and forth,

 Caught in the fitful gusts of April wind.